ebs-universe/cefkivy/README.md

 Gradual development is continuing in the background as of February 2022.
-The next release, with further fixes for basic functionality, should be published by the end of March 2022.
+The next release, with further fixes for basic functionality, should be published by the end of April 2022.

+### v66.0.2, March 2022

+  - Touch, virtual keyboard not yet tested.
   - JS in the LoadHandler stripped out completely to debug the keyboard issue.
 This may eventually be reintroduced, but for now, it's not there.
 It seems likely it will be needed for a virtual keyboard.